ethan0905/Starton_hackathon_2022/README.md

 - Create our coin, the more user is holding, the less the additionnal fees gonna be
 - Holder of our coin will gonna get rewarded for voting in case of disagreement
 - Add a service provider marketplace like malt
+- Create a certification after an amount of contract validate

 ## ⚠️ License
 Distributed under the MIT License.
 See `LICENSE.txt` for more information.